-How can governments help build an entrepreneurship culture?
+How governments help to build an entrepreneurship culture

 Governments must support current and future generations of young entrepreneurs by enacting long-term education policies that develop enduring cultures of entrepreneurship.

 Our report “From classroom to boardroom” examines education policy proposals designed to enable cultures of high-impact entrepreneurship in G20 countries.
 Released at this year’s G20 Young Entrepreneurs’ Alliance (YEA) Summit in Turkey, the report provides recommendations and clear milestones for governments around these proposals.

 The G20 YEA summit will feed these recommendations to the G20 Leaders’ Summit in November, which will focus on global employment.